cortex-lab/phy/docs/cli.md

 Phy detects the three files automatically.
 See
 [Raw data and waveform subsets](dataset.md#raw-data-and-waveform-subsets) for the dataset contract.

+When `dat_path` points to compressed MTSComp ephys data and no saved subset exists, `template-gui` automatically performs the equivalent extraction with 500 spikes per template and 16 requested channels during startup.

 ## Convert to ALF